pranayaaaa/LeetCode/README.md

 # Structure
 Each day's solution will be organized in the folder named by the problem's category.
 Inside the folder, you will find:
-Question that I'll be solving.
+Question link that I'll be solving.
 The implementation of the solution.

 # How to Use